resplendentHSHI/lockout-tournament/content/home.md

 ## Staff

-A huge thanks to our dedicated staff, who are working to put together problems and logistics!
+A huge thanks to our dedicated staff, who wrote problems and handled logistics!

 ## 2023 Competition Sponsors